TAI’s Potential Impact on the Tax Base

 Implication #2: Transformative AI could lead to a massive increase in the concentration of profits and economic growth among the largest AI-driven multinational enterprises.

-These corporations may also see massive economies of scale and first-mover advantages that compound their market dominance: steep barriers to entry (e.g. training frontier models), control over critical resources (e.g. chips and datacenters), and network effects (e.g. low deployment costs).
+These corporations may see massive economies of scale and first-mover advantages that compound their market dominance: steep barriers to entry (e.g. training frontier models), control over critical resources (e.g. chips and datacenters), and network effects (e.g. low deployment costs).

 The first tax challenge this exacerbates is that the largest digital multinational enterprises (MNEs) are still being taxed substantially below the 20.2% OECD average statutory rate.
 These corporations are experts at reducing their effective tax rates via creative but legal strategies such as profit-shifting, tax havens, and transfer pricing.